 Incremental costs of obtaining a contract to sell real property to customers are recognized as part of Prepayments and Other Current Assets and is subsequently amortized over the duration of the contract on the same basis as revenue from such contract is recognized.
 Other costs and expenses are recognized in profit or loss upon utilization of services or receipt of goods or at the date they are incurred.
 Finance costs are reported on an accrual basis except capitalized borrowing costs.

 In determining the transaction price, the Group adjusts the contract price for the effects of time value of money when the timing of payments agreed to with the customer provides either party with a significant benefit of financing the transfer of goods or services to the customer.
-In buyer financing arrangements where buyer payments are ahead of the development of the sold property, the Group recognizes interest expense which is presented as part of Financing arrangements where the development of the sold property is ahead of buyer payment terms, the Group recognizes interest income which is presented as part of Finance Costs in the consolidated statement of the sold property is ahead of buyer payment terms, the Group recognizes interest income which is presented as part of Finance Income in the consolidated statement of comprehensive income.
+In buyer financing arrangements where buyer payments are ahead of the development of the sold property, the Group recognizes interest expense which is presented as part of Finance Costs in the consolidated statement of comprehensive income.
+Conversely, in seller financing arrangements where the development of the sold property is ahead of buyer payment terms, the Group recognizes interest income which is presented as part of Finance Income in the consolidated statement of comprehensive income.